HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 !!! note
     We recommend using the node version of DXClient while working with livesync.

-!!! note "Livesync is now supported in DX Environment Setups"
+!!! note "Livesync now supported in DX Environment Setups"
-    As of CF214, Livesync is now supported in scaled DX environment setups.
+    Starting from CF214, Livesync is now supported in scaled DX environment setups.

 ## LiveSync Push Theme